mtaran/outdent/README.md

 Sometimes I want to indent my template literals to make my code more readable without including all those spaces in the string.

-Outdent will remove those leading spaces, as well as the leading and trailing newlines.
+Outdent will remove those leading spaces based on the indentation of the first line of text, as well as the leading and trailing newlines.

 ### Usage